16 ways to drive traffic and increase ranking to your website

 While it’s relatively straightforward to take care of some of these jobs yourself, other aspects such as knowing exactly which keywords to optimize for, and obtaining links from high-authority websites, can be quite tricky.
 For these reasons, a lot of businesses opt for professional SEO services like B12 SEO to come up with a fully integrated, automated SEO strategy.

 Unfortunately, becoming an SEO master is a time-consuming process.
 And whether you’re a new or established business owner, your time is undoubtedly stretched thin.
 There aren’t enough hours in the day to spend mastering the details and minutiae that come with SEO while also trying to run a business.
 Figuring out how to drive traffic to your website really is a full-time job.

-Our SEO Pro plan is tailored to modern-day business owners and entrepreneurs.
-We’ve combined the best of both humans and machines.
-Our AI model handles the time-consuming tasks, while our team of SEO experts comb through your content and identify opportunities for improvement.
-We nail your SEO so you can shift your focus back to what’s most important — growing your business.
+The SEO plan is perfect for small business owners and entrepreneurs.
+B12’s AI technology handles the time-consuming setup tasks, and our SEO experts comb through your site to identify optimization opportunities and make improvements.
+We handle your SEO needs so you can shift your focus back to what’s most important: growing your business.

 3. Stop using huge images

 Today, we’re all used to having information delivered to us instantly.
 When it comes to using the internet, our patience is minimal at best.
 In fact, nearly 40% of people will completely abandon a website if it takes more than 3 seconds to load.
-With such a small window available to you, it’s essential that your site loads in a flash.
+With such a small window available, it’s essential that your site loads in a flash.